fuzzylogicxx/fuzzylogic/posts/my-new-syntax-for-responsive-and-modern-blog-images.md

 ---
 date: 2022-07-14T10:07:16Z
-title: My new syntax for responsive and modern blog images
+title: My new syntax for modern, responsive blog images
 description: I’ve moved from a complicated img srcset-based approach to a simple pattern using the picture and source elements and modern formats
 tags: